 Step 4: Godparent Approval

-Adults who are seeking initiation into the Catholic Church participate in the Rite of Christian Initiation of Adults (RCIA).
+Adults who are seeking initiation into the Catholic Church participate in the Order of Christian Initiation of Adults (OCIA) (Formerly called Rites of Christian Initiation of Adults or RCIA).
 This includes:

 - Any adult not yet baptized and who wishes to become Catholic.